ykdojo/kaguya/README.md

 ## Recommended Custom Instructions

 ```
-When editing a file of 50+ lines with Kaguya, use search and replace, not updateWholeFile.
-Confirm with me before editing a file.
+When editing a file, use search and replace and NOT updateWholeFile unless we're dealing with a very small file.
+Confirm with me before you edit a file.

 When you have output from Kaguya, there's no need to repeat everything from there.
 Instead, you can summarize it concisely.

 When you want to use executeCommand in a subdirectory, make sure to cd there first every time.
 ```

 ## API Endpoints